About

 Our Board

 Mary Taylor, Secretary – Mary grew up in Lexington and graduated from Lafayette, Transylvania University and University of Kentucky before she taught in Fayette County Public Schools for 30 years.
-With husband Jason, they own Perspectives, Paint, Wallpaper and Window Treatment Store in Southland which recently received the Silver level Green Check from the city for environmental initiatives.
-She serves as President of Transylvania Woman’s Club, Secretary of Church Woman United and a member of Local First.
-As a Habitat for Humanity volunteer she has participated in building over 30 homes.
-She loves to garden and tour other gardens.
-Serving as a volunteer tour guide for the AIB National Symposium led to her current position on Celebrate Lexington’s board.
+With husband Jason, they own Perspectives, Paint, Wallpaper and Window Treatment Store in Southland which recently received the silver level Green Check from the city for environmental initiatives.
+She serves as President of Transylvania Woman’s Club and active in the Transylvania Chapter of the DAR.
+She also serves on the Habitat for Humanity on the Selection Committee and has participated in building over 30 homes.
+In 2018 she was a volunteer tour guide for the AIB National Symposium.
+She has served in our board since 2017 and helps maintain our Wellington Park drift.

 Nancy McNally – Nancy is originally from Kansas City and has been busy as a Lexington community volunteer since retiring from a career in retail buying and management.
 For over 10 years she has been very active in supporting The Arboretum programs and served as President of The Friends of The Arboretum for 5 years as well as serving on their Advisory Board.
 Through Arboretum projects, she became associated with Celebrate Lexington and is honored to serve as a Board member.